FREQUENTLY ASKED QUESTIONS

 Is there a registration fee and what is the cost?
 A registration of approximately 5 swimming lessons is required to secure your child's spot in swimming lessons, that fee goes towards your swim lesson session.
 Swim lessons sessions must be paid in full at the start of the swim session.

 Do you offer refunds?
 Refunds are only given if the child has a medical issue that prevents attendance.
+Refunds are not given on the registration fee.

 Do you offer make-up classes?
 If a child is learning the skills and has not fallen behind on account of missing lessons, Make-up classes will not be offered.
 If the child has fallen behind and need additional classes to complete the skills and the parent gives advanced notice, all efforts will be make to continue teaching until your child has acquired the needed skills.